 Design doesn’t always come top when creating most reports.
 I’ve seen some corkers in my time.
 But if you consider it a complimenting factor to your functionality, you could deliver something special to your client.

-- Refer to your plan to organise your report layout
+- Refer to your plan to organize your report layout

 - Highlight the important details

-- Use a simple colour scheme and a secondary colour as an accent
+- Use a simple color scheme and a secondary color as an accent

 Prepare your report to be future proof!

 A perfect report should cause no headaches when being actively used.
 Ensure your report doesn’t fall short when being updated with new data.
 Then, make it easy for the end user not to break your valuable formulas!